skillrepos/ollama-intro/labs.md

 <br><br>

 6. The official Python library is a thin, typed wrapper over those same endpoints.
-Open the chat application we've provided - click [**api/chat_app.py**](./api/chat_app.py) or use the command below - and find the two `TODO` markers.
+Let's build an example.
+Open the starter code for a chat application we've provided - click [**api/chat_app.py**](./api/chat_app.py) or use the command below - and find the two `TODO` markers.

 ```
 code api/chat_app.py
 ```

-   **Note: this file is incomplete - it will raise a `NotImplementedError` if you run it now.**

 ![The skeleton chat application](./images/ollama26.png?raw=true "The skeleton chat application")

 <br><br>

-7. As before, merge in the completed code.
+7. As before, we'll build out the code with the "diff and merge" approach.
+Run the command below.,
 ```
 code -d extra/chat_app-complete.txt api/chat_app.py
 ```

-   You'll get a side-by-side view with **three sections**.
-Merge each with the arrow pointing right in the middle bar, then **save the file** (CTRL-S / CMD-S on a Mac).
+   Review and merge in the completed code, then close and save your changes by clicking on the `X` in the tab at the top of the diff view.

 ![Merging the completed chat application](./images/ollama27.png?raw=true "Merging the completed chat application")